kadena-community/spirekey/docs/KIP-0030/guides/send-transaction.md

 public key will need to be differentiated from the other public keys using the `scheme` attribute.

-So instead of providing a public key as a string, you will need to pass in an object to represent a webAuthn public key:
+You will need to use the 'WebAuthn' scheme:

 ```ts
 { pubKey: webAuthnPublicKey, scheme: 'WebAuthn' }